helbing/astrojs-aws/packages/adapter/README.md

 # @astrojs-aws/adapter

-The astrojs adapter of AWS Lambda for building SSR application and deploying it to AWS.
+The [Astro](https://astro.build/) adapter of [AWS Serverless](https://aws.amazon.com/serverless/) for building SSR application and deploying it to AWS.

 ## Installation